A Reinforcement Learning Approach to the Orienteering Problem with Time Windows

 \subsection{Fine-tuned Global Model}

-We want to present results for all the instance-regions of each group of benchmark instances without having to go through the time consuming process of training from scratch every one of them.
-In order to achieve that we train a global model for each instance group, i.e. a model trained simultaneously on all the instance-regions of that group, and then fine-tune it for $10\%$ (50,000) of the epochs on each instance-region (see "Fine-tune a global model for every instance" in Section \ref{subseb:global}).
+We want to present results for all the instance-regions of each group of benchmark instances without having to go through the time-consuming process of training from scratch each and every one of them.
+In order to achieve that goal, we train a global model for each instance group ,i.e., a model trained simultaneously on all the instance-regions of that group, and then fine-tune it for $10\%$ (50,000) of the epochs on each instance-region (see "Fine-tune a global model for every instance" in Section \ref{subseb:global}).